petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-fields.md

    ![The localization status label next to the flag changes to `Translated` to indicate that the localization was successful.](./data-set-view-fields/images/03.png)

 !!! note
-    The localized text is shown if users have the respective language applied to their portal.
+    The localized text appears if users have the respective language applied to their portal.

 ### Selecting a Renderer for the Field

-A renderer (3) is a structured way to customize how a component is displayed.
+A renderer (3) is a structured way to customize how a component appears.
 They are built to be convenient.
 You enter a raw value and the renderer assumes the most typical format and UI for it.

 !!! important
     To ensure your data is displayed correctly, the field type must be compatible with the selected renderer.

-In the picture below, on the left, the status, date, and date and time fields have the default renderer applied.
+Below on the left, the status, date, and date and time fields have the default renderer applied.
 On the right, the status, date, and date and time renderers are applied to the respective fields.

 ![Status, date, and date and time fields without and with renderers applied.](./data-set-view-fields/images/04.png)